SYK-08/nuttx/README.md

     files are available there but no instructions for the installation.

   - MSYS2 appears to be a re-write of MSYS based on a newer version of Cygwin.
 Is it available at <https://www.msys2.org>.
-A windows installer is available at that site along with very good installation instructions.
-The download is relatively quick (at least compared to Cygwin) and the 'pacman' package management tool supports supports simple system updates.
+A Windows installer is available at that site along with very good installation instructions.
+The download is relatively quick (at least compared to Cygwin) and the 'pacman' package management tool supports simple system updates.
 For example, 'pacman -S git' will install the GIT command line utilities.